withastro/astro/packages/integrations/image/README.md

 ## Installation

-The default image transformer is based on [Squoosh](https://github.com/GoogleChromeLabs/squoosh) and uses web assembly libraries to support most deployment environments, including those that do not support sharp, such as StackBlitz and Netlify Edge.
+The default image transformer is based on [Squoosh](https://github.com/GoogleChromeLabs/squoosh) and uses WebAssembly libraries to support most deployment environments, including those that do not support sharp, such as StackBlitz and Netlify Edge.

 For faster builds and more fine-grained control of image transformations, we recommend also installing [sharp](https://sharp.pixelplumbing.com/) if
 - You are building a static site with Astro.